 19. Describe your military Service, if applicable, including branch of service, dates of active duty, rank at separation, and decorations, honors, or achievements.
 Please also state whether you received an honorable discharge and, if not, describe why not.

 Not applicable.

-Have you ever pled guilty or been convicted or are you now on diversion for violation of any law, regulation or ordinance?
+20. Have you ever pled guilty or been convicted or are you now on diversion for violation of any law, regulation or ordinance?
 Give date, court, charge and disposition.

-To your knowledge, are you now under federal, state or local investigation for possible violation of a criminal statute or disciplinary rule?
+21. To your knowledge, are you now under federal, state or local investigation for possible violation of a criminal statute or disciplinary rule?
 If so, give details.

+22. If you have been dissiplined on sited for breach of othics or upperfectional conduct by

-If you have been disciplined or cited for breach of ethics or unprofessional conduct by any court, administrative agency, bar association, disciplinary committee, or other professional group, give details.
+22. If you have been disciplined or cited for breach of ethics or unprofessional conduct by any court, administrative agency, bar association, disciplinary committee, or other professional group, give details.